Jermasaurus/Portfolio-Website/README.md

-# Portfolio-Website
+# jermasaurus.github.io
-Website design for HU3650
+Website for testing and general tomfoolery.